Second-order corrections to Starobinsky inflation: Final comments

 The Starobinsky model is one of the most competitive candidates for describing physical inflation.
 In addition to having a well-grounded theoretical motivation, it better fits the recent observations \cite {Akrami:2018odb,BICEPKeck:2021gln}.
 Motivated by the success of such a model, we propose to investigate inflation based on the higher-order gravitational action characterized by the inclusion of all terms up to the second-order correction involving only the scalar curvature, namely, the terms $R^{2}$, $R^{3}$, and $R\square R$.
 In this sense, our proposed model has two additional dimensionless parameters, $\alpha _{0}$, and $\beta _{0}$ , whose values represent deviations from Starobinsky.

-When passing from the original frame to the representation in the Einstein frame, the model is described through the dynamics of two scalar fields $ \chi $ and $\lambda $, where only one of them is associated with a canonical kinetic term, and whose potential is $V\left( \chi ,\lambda \right) $ given in Eq. (\ref{eq:potencial-modelo}).
+Unlike Ref. \cite{Cuzinatto:2018vjt}, whose multi-field treatment used to address the term $R\square R$ gives us an inflation described by a scalar and a vector field, here, when passing from the original frame to the representation in the Einstein frame, the model is described through the dynamics of two scalar fields $ \chi $ and $\lambda $, where only one of them is associated with a canonical kinetic term, and whose potential is $V\left( \chi ,\lambda \right) $ given in Eq. (\ref{eq:potencial-modelo}).
 The study of inflation in a Friedmann background, through the analysis of the critical points and phase space of the model, is essential to verify the existence of an attractor region associated with the occurrence of an inflationary regime and to know if such a regime has a graceful exit.
 We took as a basis the study of particular cases developed in Refs. \cite{Cuzinatto:2018vjt,PhysRevD.105.063504}, which deal with the Starobinsky$+R\square R$ and Starobinsky$+R^{3}$ extensions.
-We saw that there is an attractor line near $\chi _{t}\approx 0$, corresponding to the slow-roll inflation, for any value of $\alpha _{0}<10^{-3}$ and $\beta _{0}<3\times 10^{-2}$.
+We saw that there is an attractor line near $\chi _{t} \simeq 0$ , corresponding to the slow-roll inflation, for any value of $\alpha _{0}<10^{-3}$ and $\beta _{0}<3\times 10^{-2}$.
 Furthermore, the occurrence of such a physical inflation regime essentially depends on the initial conditions for the $\chi $ field.
 If they are such that the $\chi $ field is to the right of the critical point $P_{c}$, the value of $\chi $ increases indefinitely, and inflation never ends.
 On the other hand, the occurrence of a consistent physical inflationary regime that has a graceful exit essentially requires that the initial conditions be such that $\chi <\chi _{c}$, i.e., that it is to the left of the critical point $P_{c}$.
 Finally, we conclude the background analysis with the study of inflation considering the slow-roll approximation.
 By defining the slow-roll factor $\delta $, which in our analysis is responsible for controlling the slow-roll approximation order, we obtain all relevant quantities, such as $\varepsilon $ and $\eta $, in the slow-roll leading order.